top of page

 Te Uri o Hau is a Northland hapū of Ngāti Whātua whose area of interest is located in the Northern Kaipara region.

-Te Uri o Hau descends from Haumoewaarangi through Hakiputatomuri, who is the tribe’s founding ancestor, and includes people who affiliate to ngā marae tūturu: Ōtamatea, Waikaretu, Ōruawharo, Arapaoa.
+Te Uri o Hau descends from Haumoewaarangi through Hakiputatomuri and Waihekeao, who are our founding tūpuna, and includes people who affiliate to ngā marae tūturu: Ōtamatea, Waikāretu, Ōruawharo, Waihaua.

 The tribe has settled its historical grievances with the Crown and is developing the future for its people with many more stories to be told.
 This website will tell some of those stories and we hope you enjoy your journey here with us.